ndlopes-github/BoostRace/README.md

+# JLRace.ipynb
+An integrated Jupyter notebook with a fully functional Julia version of BoostRace.
+(Optimizations in progress)

 # BoostRace
 Python/pybind (C++) code

-# JlRace
-Work in progress a Julia version of BoostRace